 The PowerPC processor in your Macintosh can respond extremely quickly to SYNC.
-This may cause the PCI-1 interface card to latch the received data before it has the revealed and the interpresentation.
+This may cause the PCI-1 interface card to latch the received data before it has thoroughly settled on the bus and the interconnecting cable.
+The Cable Length and Bus